JuliaPackaging/MetadataTools.jl/README.md

 ## Documentation

-This code is mostly documented by comments (and will be updated to docstrings once Julia 0.4 comes out).
-Check out the code and if you have further questions please file an issue.
+This code is mostly documented by docstrings.
+If you have further questions, please file an issue.